jorendorff/a-history-of-the-world-notes/011-King-Dens-sandal-label.md

 ## Rationale

 Obviously there is more to discuss.
-It is a potentially uncomfortable subject, though.
+How deep to go here depends on your student.
+The themes brought up here are all potentially uncomfortable
+subjects: power, coercion, propaganda, the motives of rulers.

 I was tempted to inject a long series of pointed questions about the idea that most people only put a few hundred numbers in their cell